crised/server_android/README.md

 The server will be based on JBoss AS 7.1.1 (built JBoss 7.1.3 from suorce, what is roughly equivalente).
 This server will be behind Apache httpd server, in order to manage SSL encryption.

-The server app will communicate to existing ACME company services with SOAP web services on the back end, on the front end side: with RESTful to Admin and Android client applications.
+The server app will communicate to existing Deludo company services with SOAP web services on the back end, on the front end side: with RESTful to Admin and Android client applications.

 JAX-WS services will fetch XML data from two different Web Services.
 The idea is to have one POJO (@Entity), named e.g. *JobTask*, that packs all the information needed for the field agent to perform his job.
 (Customer#Id, Address, GPS Position, Payment Status, field agent?, etc).